Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 Uses a rough Monte Carlo simulation model to determine probability of being placed in a given deanery given a selection.
 Uses the [existing first preference competition ratios](https://foundationprogramme.nhs.uk/programmes/2-year-foundation-programme/ukfp/competition-ratios/) as well as an attempt to replicate the preference information allocation algorithm that is used.

+Both the code and assumptions are ropey, but I think this is better than nothing.

 ### Overview

 Uses the existing first preference competition ratios to estimate overall deanery popularity.
 Use this to simulate student location selections (number equal to total of available positions), then run PIA m times with a given preference selection.
 Use the m PIA runs to determine probability of ending up in a given deanery based on the selection.

 ### Preference Informed Allocation (PIA)
 Based on the information and flow diagram shared [here](https://madeinheene.hee.nhs.uk/Portals/12/UKFP%202024%20Applicant%20Guide%20to%20Allocation%20-%20Preference%20Informed%20Allocation%20.pdf).
 Two passes are made: